nhairs/python-json-logger/docs/cookbook.md

     propagate: no
 ```

-You'll notice that we are using `ext://...` for the `static_fields`.
+You'll notice that we are using `ext://...` for `json_default` and`static_fields`.
 This will load data from other modules such as the one below.

 ```python title="logging_config.py"
 import importlib.metadata